In September of 1774, Dr. Joseph Warren wrote the Suffolk Resolves.

 "A well-regulated militia, being necessary to the security of a free state, the right of (the people) 'THE STATE MILITIA' to keep and bear arms, shall not be infringed."

-The unreasonableness of this redefinition is revealed when applied to the rest of the Constitution and Bill of Rights:
+The unreasonableness of the ACLU's redefinition is revealed when applied to the rest of the Constitution and Bill of Rights:

 ARTICLE 1, SECTION 2: The House of Representatives shall be composed of Members chosen every second year by (the people) "THE STATE MILITIAS"...